Skip to Content

 What better way to celebrate the summit than a swim in a tropical rainforest waterfall?
 Josephine Falls is only a short 700-metre dash from the car park and is definitely worth the visit.

-More Cairns Hiking & Adventure Guides
+More Cairns Hiking, Travel & Adventure Guides

 I hope you've enjoyed this quick guide to the Mount Bartle Frere hike in Far North Queensland, Australia.
 While you're here, make sure to check out some of my other hiking and adventure guides!